Euro 2020: Why England should fear Denmark in semi-final

 An emergency doctor that helped Christian Eriksen after he suffered a cardiac arrest in their Euro 2020 opener in Copenhagen claimed that the Danish talisman said "I’m only 29 years old" shortly after his resuscitation on the pitch.
 Thankfully, Eriksen has recovered enough to support his teammates, who are looking to repeat the colossal feat that was achieved in the same year of his birth.

 Denmark were on the verge of being knocked out of this tournament after losing their opening two games, but both defeats are infused with caveats, masking admirably solid performances based on expected goals (xG).
-What is more, they have been every bit of a sound unit for years.
+What is more, they've been every bit the sound unit we've known Denmark to be for years.

 It was distressing to watch the Danes resume their match with Finland so soon after the Eriksen incident, we can only imagine how difficult it was to compete in.
 Still, they conceded from Finland's sole shot of the game in the 1-0 loss, a Joel Pohjanpalo header valued at 0.41 xG, and missed a penalty that would have most likely gained Denmark at least a point.